Downton Abbey: A New Era: Soundtrack

-Downton Abbey: A New Era (Original Motion Picture Soundtrack) is the film's soundtrack album and musical score album of the same name, composed by John Lunn and performed by The Chamber Orchestra of London with the voice of Cherise Roberts featured on two tracks.
-It was released on 29 April 2022 on CD, digital download and vinyl by Decca Gold, Decca Records and Universal Music.
+John Lunn returned to score music for A New Era after previously doing the same for the television series and its film continuation.
+The score performed by the Chamber Orchestra of London with vocals performed by Cherise Adams-Burnett, was released on 29 April 2022 on CD, digital download and vinyl by Decca Gold, Decca Records and Universal Music.

 Release

 Downton Abbey: A New Era was scheduled originally to be released in cinemas on 22 December 2021, before having its release date moved to 18 March 2022, and subsequently to 29 April in the UK, and 20 May in North America.
 The film premiered at Leicester Square in London on 25 April 2022.

 The film was originally set to stream in the United States on Peacock on 4 July, 45 days after its American theatrical release, but it was released to the streaming service on 24 June 2022, earlier than planned.

-It was released on Blu-ray 4K, Blu-ray and DVD and digital download on 5 July 2022 by Universal Pictures Home Entertainment (through Studio Distribution Services LLC) in the United States, and was released on Blu-ray and DVD on 15 August 2022 by Universal through Warner Bros.
+It was released on Ultra HD Blu-ray, Blu-ray and DVD and digital download on 5 July 2022 by Universal Pictures Home Entertainment (through Studio Distribution Services LLC) in the United States, and was released on Blu-ray and DVD on 15 August 2022 by Universal through Warner Bros.
 Home Entertainment in the United Kingdom.